cdelorme/system-setup/docs/linux/dev.md

 To fix this I've created two scripts, one to force the system to keep awake, and another to ensure it switches on when you have any of a set number of named applications running.

-**You can certainly set this permanently instead, or run the script once at boot with modifications to ensure the monitor never sleeps.**
+**You can certainly run it once to set the settings permanently, or use a crontab to run it conditionally.
+However, in a crontab it cannot be stopped when openbox isn't running, making it less efficient than simply setting it permanently.**

 ##### commands